usnistgov/FIPS201/_FIPS201/frontend.md

 Symmetric cryptographic operations are not mandated for the contactless interface, but departments and agencies MAY choose to supplement the basic functionality with storage for a symmetric card authentication key and support for a corresponding set of cryptographic operations.
-For example, if a department or agency wants to utilize an Advanced Encryption Standard (AES)-based challenge/response for physical access, the PIV Card SHALL contain storage for the AES key and support AES operations through the contactless interface.
+For example, if a department or agency wants to utilize an Advanced Encryption Standard (AES) based challenge/response for physical access, the PIV Card SHALL contain storage for the AES key and support AES operations through the contactless interface.
 Algorithms and key sizes for each PIV key type are specified in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).